zooxo/SW15S/README.md

 ____________________

 PT shows data of all elements of the Periodic Table of Elements.
-The first line displays atomic number, symbol, period, group, number of valenz electrons and atomic mass.
+The first line displays atomic number, symbol, period, group, number of valence electrons and atomic mass.
 The second line displays the melting temperature (in K), the boiling temperature (in K), the electronegativity (Pauling scale) and the density (kg/m^3).